Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Resource community infoline

-The Department of Natural Resources, Mines and Energy (DNRME) is the central point of contact for all community and landholder enquiries, concerns and assistance relating to CSG issues.
+The Department of Resources is the central point of contact for all community and landholder enquiries, concerns and assistance relating to CSG issues.
 Contact the Resource community infoline.

 Healthy HeadWaters CSG Water Feasibility Study